-Staff and student members of the Gamble Library have access to Atla Religion Database with AtlaSerials and Atla Religion Database with AtlaSerials PLUS.
-These give access to thousands of journal articles and indexed records (e.g. articles in edited books - Festschriften, symposia and conference proceedings), which can easily be searched.
+Staff and student members of the Gamble Library have access to Atla Religion Database with AtlaSerials PLUS.
+These give access to thousands of journal articles and indexed records (e.g. articles in edited books - Festschriften, symposia and conference proceedings etc.), which can easily be searched.